 The program allows you to limit the scope of the run.
 Provide a row regex or prefix to limit the rows to analyze.
+Specify a time range to scan the table by using the --starttime=<starttime> and --endtime=<endtime> flags.

 Use hbase.mapreduce.scan.column.family to specify scanning a single column family.